 After all, each and every company can exist only if they have customers that like them.
 More importantly, you can only grow, if you know what people like and how to give the same experience to everyone!

 Collecting customer feedback and measuring customer satisfaction has become more common in recent years as customer demands rise and competition intensifies in various industries.
 Almost without exception, successful companies take some form of customer satisfaction measurements and strive to develop their services to better meet the needs of their customers.

-Though this does not mean that the collection of customer feedback and the measurement of customer satisfaction are necessarily yet automated at any level, or that the processes would be well documented.
-Despite this, surveys are conducted, often at least by hand.
-It could be said that, in general, the business community is at a stage where the importance of feedback and customer satisfaction has been understood, but there is still room for improvement in the implementation of the collection itself.
+Despite this, surveys are conducted often manually.
+It could be said that, in general, the business community is at a stage where the importance of feedback and customer satisfaction has been understood, but there is still room for improvement in automating the collection itself.

 In principle, all companies are trying to make a profit, and the primary goal of customer feedback processes is ultimately to support that.
 Often, however, companies seem to forget why customer feedback is collected and the actual end results is lackluster.